 People who binge drink have a higher risk of alcohol use disorder.
 Alcohol use disorder (AUD) is a medical condition characterized by drinking more than you intend to for longer than you intend to.
 Binge drinking doesn’t necessarily mean you have alcohol use disorder, but it’s a sign that your relationship with alcohol may have become unhealthy and that, without intervention, you may develop AUD.

 AUD is diagnosed on a spectrum.
 Anyone meeting two of the eleven criteria during a 12-month period would receive a diagnosis of AUD.
 The severity of AUD—mild, moderate, or severe—is based on the number of criteria met.
 Alcohol use disorder is now the agreed upon term by the medical community, as opposed to other labels like alcohol abuse, dependency, or alcoholism.
-You can take this free alcohol quiz to see if you meet the criteria for AUD.

 It’s important to remember that AUD is a medical condition, not a moral failing.
 Just like many other medical conditions, there are treatment options that can help you get the relief you deserve.